ctc-uci/aiss-frontend/README.md

-# npo-frontend-template
+# Achievement Institute for STEM Scholars Frontend

-This template will be used to create all NPO frontend repos
+This is the frontend for the Achievement Institute for STEM Scholars project.

 ## Setting up development environment